 Abstentions and broker non-votes will not be considered when determining whether or not the necessary proportion of votes properly cast at the annual meeting on any proposal was achieved.
 If you are a registered shareholder and you return an executed proxy with specific instructions on how to vote, the designated proxies will vote according to your instructions.
-However, if you are a registered shareholder and you return an executed proxy without specific instructions on how to vote, the designated proxies will vote in accordance with the recommendations of our board of directors set forth in this proxy statement.
+However, if you are a registered shareholder and you return an executed proxy on how to vote, the designated proxies will vote according to your instructions on how to vote, the designated proxies will vote according to jour instructions on how to vote, the designated proxies will vote in accordance with the recommendations of our board of directors set forth in this proxy statement.
 You may revoke your proxy at any time before it has been exercised.